julianajlee/julianajlee.github.io/_pages/research.md

 <br/>
 ## 2017-2018
-**Undergraduate researcher**, Watts Lab, Department of Immunology, University of Toronto, Canada
+Watts Lab, Department of Immunology, University of Toronto, Canada

 **Project 1: *Effect  of  Type  I  and  Type  II  IFNs  on  GITR  ligand  expression  in  moAPCs***
 &emsp; - Investigated causal  transcription  factor  binding  sites  for  GITR  ligand  expression  in  response  to  type  I and  II  IFNs  in  RAW264.7,  a  macrophage-like  mouse  cell  line,  using  Gaussia-Cypridina  dual  luciferase reporter assays.